SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Tutorial/UD_APIs_Hello_world_tutorial.md

 ## Step 4: Create the API Definition

 The script and the token are now available in the DMS.
-The next step is to create an API definition which ties both together.
-This definition is also used to define the URL where this API will be available on.
+The next step is to create an API definition that ties both together.
+This definition is also used to define the URL where this API will be available.

 1. Open the *Automation* module in DataMiner Cube.